CahanLab/oneSC/docs/source/simulation_syn_cells.md

 # Simulation of Synthetic Cells

 ### Building OneSC simulator
 After the inference of GRNs from [previous step](infer_grn.md), we can perform simulations using the GRN as a backbone.
 First construct a OneSC simulator object using GRN.
+You can download the inferred GRN from previous step [here](https://cnobjects.s3.amazonaws.com/OneSC/OneSC_network.csv)
 ```
 # load in the inferred GRNs
 inferred_grn = pd.read_csv("OneSC_network.csv", sep = ',', index_col=0)